NoroffFEU/development-platforms/svelte-case-study.md

 ## Strengths

-- The building time is much faster when compared to react or even other frameworks.
+- The build time is much faster when compared to react or even other frameworks.

-- Bundle size is smaller and tiny when gzipped.
+- The bundle size is smaller and tiny when gzipped.

-- Binding classes and variables are relative easy, and custom logic is not needed when binding classes.
+- Binding classes and variables are relatively easy, and custom logic is not needed when binding classes.

 - Scoping CSS withing the component itself allows flexible styling.

-- Easier to understand and get started with compared to other frameworks.
+- It is easier to understand and get started with compared to other frameworks.

 ## Weaknesses

-- Svelte won't listen for reference updates and array mutations, and developers need to actively look out for this and make sure arrays are reassigned so the UI will be updated
+- Svelte does not automatically listen for updates to references and array mutations, so developers need to actively watch for these and ensure that arrays are reassigned in order to upodate the UI.

-- Usage syntax for DOM events can also be annoying, cannot directly use `onClick`, but instead use special syntax such as `on:click`
+- The syntax for handling DOM events can also be annoying, as it requires special syntax such as `on:click` rather than more straight forward like `onClick`.

-- Svelte is a new and young framework with minimal community support, thereby does not have support for a wide range of plugins and integrations that might be required by heavy production applications.
-React is the powerful contender here.
+- Svelte is a new and relatively young framework with minimal community support, thereby does not have support for a wide range of plugins and integrations that might be required by large-scale production applications.
+In this regard, React is the powerful contender here.

 ## Comparison